klbarnes20/2022-06-27-maintainer-onboard/README.md

 - 'git push <WHERE> <WHAT>'
 - 'git push origin my_first_branch'

+- shortcuts for creating branches:
+	- 'git checkout -b <branch_name>'
+	- 'git switch -c <branch_name>'

+-'git branch -d <branch_name>': this will delete <branch_name> on your local computer.
+This only deletes on the local computer.
+It is easier to delete on github using a button.
+-'git fetch --prune': will update will update your local git tree with the remote
+	- the prune will also delete references to branches that were deleted on the commit

 ## Tips and Tricks
 - 'explorer . ' : will open the file explorer for the folder you are in
 - 'nano FILENAME' : e.g. nano README.md will open the nano text editor